|

 MICE

-This is a crucial test of technology that could be used to build a neutrino factory or muon collider.
+This was a crucial successful test of technology that could be used to build a neutrino factory or muon collider.

 |